(First published June 2016, last updated July 2025)

 Despite all of us wearing the exact same très confortable et sensible Merrill walking shoes, my friends survived relatively unscathed!
 And ironically (but for reasons easily explained by my podiatrist), my feet hurt the LEAST when I was walking and the most when we stopped for lunch!

-A visit to the podiatrist when I returned home revealed some flaws in my walking technique (who knew there was such a thing).
+A visit to the podiatrist when I returned home revealed some flaws in my walking technique.
 By lifting my heel too early, the muscles in my lower calf were not being used—they were locked tight and it was difficult for blood to be pumped back up away from my feet.
 (As I walked, the pressure on the balls of my feet provided some mechanical pumping action, but once I stopped, gravity took its toll and the blood slowly pooled.)

 He suggested a number of strategies to overcome these problems—